 Cats.
 They're amazing and majestic and so, so, so confusing.
-Here are some of the weirdest, most puzzling things cats do and the explanations that make them kind of make sense.
+Here are some of the weirdest, most puzzling things cats do, followed by cat behavior explained in ways that make them kind of make sense.

 1. Why does my cat walk between my legs?

 There are a few reasons cats walk between your legs.
 When they're rubbing against your legs on the walk, they're doing something sweet and marking their territory.
 Your cat rubs against you to deposit her scent and stake her claim to you to the world.
-But, because these are cats we're talking about, there's another, more manipulative motivation too.
+It's also a sign that your cat is happy and comfortable with you.

 2. Why does my cat love string so much?